cs50/cs50.readthedocs.io/api/dining.md

 GET https://api.cs50.io/dining/locations/:id
 ```

-Returns a JSON object that represents a location on campus.
+Returns a JSON object that represents a location on campus, where `:id` is that location's `id`.
 For example, <https://api.cs50.io/dining/locations/30> represents Annenberg Hall, while <https://api.cs50.io/dining/locations/7> represents Dunster and Mather House.
 Because some dining halls (e.g., Dunster's and Mather's) share kitchens (and thus menus), they also share an `id` (and `name`) in the API.

 ### Categories